Juan Pablo Alfaro

-Juan Pablo Alfaro Guzmán (born 2 March 1979) is a Mexican former footballer and current manager of Liga MX Femenil club Guadalajara (women).
+Juan Pablo Alfaro Guzmán (born 2 March 1979) is a Mexican former footballer and manager.

 Career

 Alfaro is known as "El Pato" (The Duck) to many fans.
 He started his career with Chivas de Guadalajara in 1999.
 He later moved on with Toluca in 2002.
 Alfaro returned to Chivas in 2003, and scored against Argentine superpower Boca Juniors in the 4-0 Chivas win.
 El Pato then moved to C.F.
 Pachuca, and then transferred in CD Veracruz. then to Toluca for a little bit but went back to Veracruz.